 I can feel very keenly now the difference that buffer, the buffer of the gated community, made in our experience with the downtown; passing from our space, to “common space”, to public space not only made it feel more distant, but also more strange.
 In retrospect it was also true that my then partner and I did not really share a vision of unsupervised urban autonomy for our children, a truth I don’t begrudge her given how differently mothers are judged relative to fathers in the raising and protecting of children.

 In this house the membrane dividing us and the city is thin.
 I can easily sit in my living room and converse with someone on the sidewalk.
 If we both reached out, we could shake hands.
 I see much more of what goes on, the good, the bad, the insane, and I also have a sense of proportion that living 5 floors up and many doorways away never could give.
-Luna is at an age and of a mentality which makes getting away on her own, at least for a while, gives her a way to focus her mind.
+Luna is at an age and of a mentality which makes getting away on her own, at least for a while, a way to focus her mind.
 She has crossed both Main and State streets on her wanderings this summer.
 It started with a walk around the house, and around the block.

 30 years have transformed this place.
 The reasons to walk diminished over the first 15, but the beauty and ease of the walk have greatly increased over the last 15.
 Retirement is looming for me.
 Concern over increasing autonomy for my children is giving way to maintaining my own as I age.
 When Liz and I took our trip to New Haven last week we intended to walk to Union Station to catch the train, but hopped on the G-5 PVTA instead as, by coincidence, it was waiting at the corner when we left the house.
 Having a bus route that stops 20 feet from my front door and another 7 that pass within a block gives me optimism, an emerging commitment to rail travel centered 3/4 of a mile from my house expands the horizon.